Poem-athon in aid of refugees

-A nine-hour feast of poetry In Enfield aims to rescue a family from a Syrian refugee camp.
+A nine-hour feast of poetry In Enfield aims to resettle a family from a refugee camp.
 The Enfield Poem-a-thon will raise money for Enfield Refugee Welcome Group, the first Community Sponsorship Group in the UK to have resettled a refugee family under the government’s Vulnerable Children’s Resettlement Scheme.

 Enfield Refugee Welcome Group’s first refugee family, of a mother and her children, has arrived, and is settling well.
 They need to raise £4,500 for each further adult to be resettled.